Data Science for insect conservation

 Developing statistical methods for ecology and conservation

 Currently, my main focus is developing statistical methods and data science tools in order to infer patterns from complex data.
 Using simulations and machine learning, I have found that we can use a multitude of summary statistics to understand the processes that structure metacommunities through space and time .
-I have also explored our ability to use historical data to detect patterns through the use of occupancy models .
+I have also explored our ability to use historical museum data to detect patterns in biodiversity using occupancy models .
 In addition, I'm exploring how we can use occupancy models to compare networks of plants and pollinators through time and space.

 Theory, algorithms and genomics